The Monterey Bay Aquarium

 • unsustainable upkeep mechanisms.

-Ethnographic Field Research
+Ethnographic Field Research & User Interviews

 "It's kind of everywhere.
 The issue is there is not a super good cataloging searchable system.
 They have to schedule time with me to come in and I have to walk them around to see every item we have."